Write snippets of code in C++, Python, Ruby, and others as documentation and execute them as regression tests.

 - experimental: non backward compatibility changes are possible or even removal between versions (even patch versions).

-- unstable: low impact non backward compatibility changes may occur between versions; but in general a change like that will happen only between major versions.
+- provisional: low impact non backward compatibility changes may occur between versions; but in general a change like that will happen only between major versions.

 - stable: non backward compatibility changes, if happen, they will between major versions.